 The process starts by sourcing a suitable yarn which matches the requirements that the product will need, the fabric must be durable, aesthetically pleasing, and have a great tactile quality.We only weave with natural fibres.
 Our linen (Flax) is grown in Belgium and imported in its raw form.
 It is then processed in Atlantis (West coast, South Africa) into the linen yarn.
 We use South African grown and produced cotton, wool and mohair.
 South Africa is know for some of the worlds highest quality mohair.
 The viscose chenille is imported from Italy.

-Mungo's production consists of two weaving operations.
-Our working Weaving Museum is our creational hub where all our sampling is done on 19th Century Hattersley looms.
-This is situated at Old Nick Village (Mungo HQ) and open for the public to experience these fine looms in action.
+Mungo's production consisted of two weaving operations.
+Our working Weaving Museum was our creational hub where all our sampling was done on 19th Century Hattersley looms.
+This is situated at Old Nick Village (Mungo HQ) and was open for the public to experience these fine looms in action.
 The Hattersley looms were gifted to Stuart many years ago.
-He restored them with much patience and skill and we still think of them as the ''beating heart' of Mungo.
+He restored them with much patience and skill and and up until now we thought of them as the ''beating heart' of Mungo.

-The Mungo Mill is situated about 15 min from Mungo HQ in the farmlands of The Crags.
-Our boutique mill comprises of our warping equipment and the more 'modern' Rapier looms which allows us to weave wider width fabrics.
+The previous Mill was situated about 15 min from Mungo HQ in the farmlands of The Crags.
+This mill comprised of our warping equipment (still does) CMT, and the more 'modern' Rapier looms which allows us to weave wider width fabrics.
 As well as the most newly restored Ruti Looms.
-This bustling hub of Mungo has fabric piled up the walls and fabric rolls stacked in the rafters!
-Here you will find the CMT, constant designing, washing, testing and making of all the new product being produced.
+This bustling hub of Mungo had fabric piled up the walls and fabric rolls stacked in the rafters!